 If you like to keep things simple, but still want to add some winter flair to any room with your home, you can't go wrong with this easy idea from At the Picket Fence.
 Set small fir clippings bound at the base with burlap anywhere you'd like a touch of winter life, color, and texture.
-Easy, effective, lovely.Continue to 15 of 15 below.
+It's easy, effective, and lovely.Continue to 13 of 13 below.

 Make a Sweater Wreath

 Warm up your front door with a terrific wreath made from old sweaters, a straw or foam wreath, and a few pine cones.
-Pick up a few sweaters in colors of your choice from the local Goodwill or thrift shop, cut them into strips, then quickly and easily wind them around the wreath for the lovely results you see here.
+Pick up a several sweaters in colors of your choice from a local Goodwill or thrift shop, cut them into strips, then wind the strips around the wreath for a festive finish.
 You'll find complete directions at StoneGable.